-- 1 Hold UP. - 2 Select Settings > Watch Face > Type. - 3 Select an option: - To activate the pre-loaded digital watch face, select Digital. - To activate the pre-loaded analog watch face, select Analog. - To activate an installed Connect IQ watch face, select the name of the installed watch face. - 4 If using a pre-loaded watch face, select an option: - To change the background color, select Background Color. - To add or change an accent color for the digital watch face, select Accent Color. - To change the style of the digits for the digital watch face, select Layout. - To change the style of the seconds for the digital watch face, select Seconds Style. - To change the style of the hands for the analog watch face, select Hands. - To change the style of the numbers for the analog watch face, select Background. - To change the data that appears on the watch face, select Additional Data. - To show or hide status icons on the digital watch face, select Status Icons. - 5 Select UP or DOWN to preview the watch face options. - 6 Select START to save the selection.
+- 1 Hold UP - 2 Select Settings > Watch Face > Type. - 3 Select an option: - To activate the pre-loaded digital watch face, select Digital. - To activate the pre-loaded analog watch face, select Analog - To activate an installed Connect IQ watch face, select the name of the installed watch face. - 4 If using a pre-loaded watch face, select an option: - To change the background color, select Background Color. - To add or change an accent color for the digital watch face, select Accent Color. - To change the style of the digits for the digital watch face, select Layout. - To change the style of the hands for the analog watch face, select Hands. - To change the style of the numbers for the analog watch face, select Background. - To change the data that appears on the watch face, select Additional Data. - 5 Select UP or DOWN to preview the watch face options. - 6 Select START to save the selection.